Skip to main content

 #

-This challenge is similar to Double Trouble, except the condition is to output true if there’s an odd number of positive inputs.
+This challenge is similar to Double Detection, except the condition is to output true if there’s an odd number of positive inputs.

 Despite the seemingly complex nature of the problem, the solution lies in a simple trick.
 An XOR gate can determine whether two bits are either both positive (even) or one is positive (odd).
 This principle extends to more inputs.
 With a constraint on the number of components (3), the solution is elegantly handled using three XOR gates.